 - (1) Represents the number of our shares underlying RSU awards granted in March of 2020, 2021 and 2022, provided that the named executive officer remains employed with our company through the applicable vesting dates.
 For time-based RSU awards, one-third of each award vests on each of the first, second and third anniversaries of March 10 of the year of grant.
-For performance-based RSU awards, once the performance criteria is met, one-third of each award vests on each of the first, second and third anniversaries of March 10 of the year of grant.
-The vesting of RSU awards is accelerated upon death, disability or a change in control of our company.
+For performance-based RSU awards, once the performance criteria is met, one-third of each award vests on each of the first, second and third anniversaries of RSU awards is accelerated upon death, disability or a change in control of our company.
 For performance-based RSU awards granted in 2022, these amounts reflect the actual number of awards earned as a result of the performance metrics achieved and determined in 2023. - (2) Based upon the closing price of our common stock of \$177.63 on December 30, 2022, the last trading day before the end of our fiscal year.